-Prerequisites: Adv Arch Draft & Design 3
+Prerequisites: Adv Arch Draft & Design 3 with a grade of C+ or better.

 This is an advanced weighted course.
 This course is to help Architectural Drafting and Design students strengthen and deepen their learning through community and project-based instruction to prepare for post-graduation employment and/or college.
 Students will investigate architectural, landscape architecture, architectural engineering and engineering pathways.
 Students will understand the path required to becoming a Registered Architect and Professional Engineer.
 Students will update their portfolio and resume, generate a cover letter, and learn interviewing skills.
 Students learn to apply "Art" to their projects, such as watercolors to a house design.
 Students will also have the opportunity to expand and/or improve on projects they did in the previous architectural classes.